 - to advise you whether you are ready for the course

 What is the test?

-- a short text (about 220 words) in the source (foreign) language to translate in limited time without a dictionary into your dominant (native) language
+- a short text (about 220 words) in the source (foreign) language to translate in limited time into your dominant (native) language

 - the texts chosen are non-technical and non-specialised – their purpose is not to test specialised vocabulary